DASHBOARDS

 • Dashboard name: A representative name of your dashboard, in a more friendly way than its identifier.

-• Dashboard description: Fill here any description or detailed information you need to keep about the dashboard.
+• Dashboard description: Fill here any description or detailed information required to keep about the dashboard in the long term.

 Edit Dashboard

-• Add Widgets: To create new elements from the list.
-There are two different widget types depending on their objective: Display widgets allow to show real-time data from devices or historical data from buckets, and Control Widgets allows to connect the dashboard with devices functionalities in order to control them in real-time.
+• Add Widget: To create new elements from the list.
+There are two different widget types depending on their objective: Display widgets allow showing real-time data from devices or historical data from buckets, and Control Widgets allow connecting the dashboard with device functionalities in order to control them in real-time.

-• Add Tab: This button allows to create an additional dashboard tab that will appear associated to the original one in order to provide simple navigation over related boards.
+• Add Tab: This button allows to create an additional dashboard tab that will appear associated with the original one in order to provide simple navigation over related boards.

 • Settings: There are multiple parameters that can be configured in order to set the dashboard behavior, such as the number of columns, the background image or the sharing options.